bernardtse/python-api-challenge/README.md

 ## 3. Deployment

-To deploy and run this project, follow these steps:
+To deploy and run this challenge, follow these steps:

 1. **Clone the repository**:
    Download or clone this repository to your local machine.